Eastern Front (World War I): The Russian Army in 1917

 Even the armies of the Central Powers assessed the condition of the Russians and their combat strength, more than 72 percent of all infantry divisions were characterized by the information committee of the Austrian General Staff as: "outstanding units" and "first-class troops".
 However, all these material successes came to naught after the February Revolution, which killed the moral composition of the army, causing an incredible wave of deserters.
 Also worth noting is the Russian Expeditionary Force, which continued to maintain a presence on both the Western Front and the Macedonian front, even after the October Revolution, remaining on those fronts until the Armistice on 11 November 1918.
 Even after the February Revolution, most of the Russian Army remained intact and at the front, willing to fight defensively but ineffective on the offensive.
 The demands of the soldiers after the revolution were mainly about reducing certain powers that officers had, and many still supported fighting a defensive war.
-Units in the rear were most likely to demand immediate peace than front line units.
+Units in the rear were more likely to demand immediate peace than front line units.
 Desertions on a significant scale only began after the October Revolution, and accelerated in February 1918 when peace negotiations between the Bolsheviks and Germans broke down.